vojtech-dobes/nette-extensions-list/README.md

 ## Installation

-1. Get the source code from Github.
+1. Get the source code from Github or via Composer (`vojtech-dobes/extensions-list`).
 2. Register as compiler extension.

 ```php